NyasterDZ/wordpress-elearning-platform/README.md

  8. In your **Control Board** go to **plugins/Installed Plugins** and activate all the plugins you have added
  9. Go to **Members/Roles** and edit the **administrator** role: allow him to manage **Modules-Chapters-Courses-Videos** .<br>
- you will see that new options in your control panel are added
+ you will see that new options in your control board are added
  10. Add three new empty pages : home/blog/login.
  11. Go to **Settings/Reading** then choose **a static page**: for **homepage** choose **home**, and **Posts page** choose **blog**